 JFK Boulevard and N. Broad Street

-City Hall’s front door will be transformed into the newly named The Met Holiday Plaza, where the Philly Holiday Tree will stand 65-feet tall with a display of lights lovingly celebrating the city’s skyline and neighborhoods.
-The tree lighting, led by Mayor Jim Kenney, includes family-friendly festivities, live entertainment by local stars from this year’s American Idol, giveaways, and appearances by the Phillie Phanatic and Gritty!
+City Hall’s front door will be transformed into a winter wonderland with the Philly Holiday Tree, a 50-foot tall fir with a dazzling display of lights.
+The tree lighting, led by Mayor Jim Kenney, includes family-friendly festivities, live entertainment by local stars, and more!

 239 Arch St.